abhishek-kumar-code/Redfish_Public/Specification.md

 ##### TLS
 Implementations shall support TLS v1.1 or later

-Implementations shall only use compliant TLS connections to transport [Sensitive Data](#sensitive-data).
-Including to any third party authentication services or clients.

 ##### Cipher suites
 Implementations should support AES-256 based ciphers from the TLS suites.